Structural properties of biclique graphs and the distance formula: Vertices of degree two in biclique graphs

-Therefore, for each vertex of degree two, we can associate an unique neighbor of degree greater than two that is not adjacent to any other vertex of degree two.
-Since there is at least one neighbor of a vertex of $V_2$ that is not associated to any vertex and has degree greater than two, it follows that $|V_2| < n/2$. \end{proof}
+Therefore, for each vertex of degree $2$, we can associate a unique neighbor of degree greater than $2$ that is not adjacent to any other vertex of degree $2$.
+Thus, as there is at least one neighbor of a vertex of $V_2$ that is not associated to any vertex, and has degree greater than $2$, it follows that $|V_2| < n/2$. \end{proof}

-As an application of Theorem~\ref{teogrado2}, in Figure~\ref{FigExtraExtra3}, the first and third graphs have more vertices of degree two than vertices of degree greater that two, therefore, they are not biclique graphs.
+As an application of Theorem~\ref{teogrado2}, in Figure~\ref{FigExtraExtra3}, the first and third graphs have more vertices of degree $2$ than vertices of degree greater than $2$.
+Therefore, they are not biclique graphs.
 Other two examples are shown in Figure~\ref{ejteogrado2}.

 As another application of Proposition~\ref{B3}, we obtain the following result.
-For that, we need the coming definition.
+For that, we need one more definition.
 A family of sets $\mathcal{A}$ is \textit{Helly} when every subfamily of pairwise intersecting subsets has a non-empty intersection.

 \begin{proposition} Let $G$ be a biclique graph and let $A = \{ N[v] : v \in G$ and $d(v) = 2\}$.
-Then $A$ is Helly. \end{proposition} \begin{proof} By contrary, let $A'$ be a minimal non-Helly subfamily of $A$.
-Now, since $A'$ is minimal and each $N[v_i] \in A'$ induces a $K_3$, we have that $|A'|=3$.
-Moreover, as $A'$ is non-Helly, it induces the \emph{Haj\'os graph} where the vertices of degree two in the subgraph are also of degree two in $G$, therefore by Corollary~\ref{coroHajos}, $G$ is not a biclique graph, that is, a contradiction.
-Finally, $A$ is a Helly family. \end{proof}
+Then $A$ is Helly. \end{proposition} \begin{proof} Let, to the contrary, $A'$ be a minimal non-Helly subfamily of $A$.
+Now, since $A'$ is minimal and each $N[v_i] \in A'$ induces a $K_3$ (as by Theorem~\ref{tMarina}, neighbors of $v_i$ should be adjacent), we have that $|A'|=3$.
+Moreover, as $A'$ is non-Helly, it induces the \textit{Haj\'os graph} where the vertices of degree $2$ in the subgraph are also of degree $2$ in $G$.
+Therefore by Corollary~\ref{coroHajos}, $G$ is not a biclique graph, which is a contradiction.
+We conclude that $A$ is a Helly family. \end{proof}